Sampling Transferable Graph Neural Networks with Limited Graph Information: Introduction

-The transferability of GNNs is closely related to their convolutional parametrization, and is a consequence of graph convolutions converging on sequences of graphs that converge to a common graph limit \cite{ruiz2020graphonsp}.
+The transferability of GNNs is closely related to their convolutional parametrization (Section \ref{ssec:conv_gnn}), and is a consequence of the fact that graph convolutions converge on sequences of graphs converging to a common graph limit \cite{ruiz2020graphonsp}.
 Under certain assumptions on the type of limit, and on how the graphs converge to (or are sampled from) them, it is possible to obtain non-asymptotic error bounds inversely proportional to the sizes of the graphs.
-Such bounds are then used to inform practical considerations, such as the minimum graph size on which to train a GNN to meet a maximum transference error.
-Once this is determined, the training graph is obtained by sampling a subgraph of the appropriate size at random from the large graph.

-Learning GNNs on randomly subsampled graphs works reasonably well on average but, for models trained on small samples, there is large variance in performance, and the worst-case performance can be quite low; see Figure \ref{fig:GNN Acc}.
-While this is a natural consequence of subsampling any type of data, on graphs issues are exacerbated by the fact that random subgraphs often have disconnected components and isolated nodes.
-This leads to rank reduction in graph matrix representations, which in turn affects the expressive power of GNNs \cite{ruiz2024spectral}.
-Indeed, the loss of rank is explicit for the graph Laplacian, in which the multiplicity of the zero eigenvalue indicates the number of connected components in the graph.

-Sampling algorithms better at preserving matrix rank---such as spectral algorithms, e.g. \cite{chen2015discrete,anis2016efficient}---or connectivity---such as local algorithms, e.g., breadth-first search\cite{alimohammadi2023localgraphlimitsperspective}---exist, however, spectral methods have high computational complexity, and local methods focus too much on specific regions of the graph and fail to capture global structure.
+Such bounds are then used to inform the minimum graph size on which to train a GNN to meet a maximum transference error.
+Once this is determined, the training graph is obtained by sampling a subgraph with the prescribed size.
+However, most existing sampling approaches implicitly assume reliable access to the graph structure.
+In many practical settings, this assumption does not hold, e.g., the observed graph may be noisy, partially missing, or temporally outdated.
+Accordingly, graph-based sampling procedures may be infeasible, motivating the need for sampling strategies that do not depend critically on the observed graph.
+In this challenging context, we study sampling for transferable GNNs under limited graph information, with the goal of preserving spectral properties of graph operators that control the expressivity of the GNN; see also Section \ref{subsec:prob_statement}. \textbf{Related work and our distinct focus.} Node features provide a natural alternative source of information.
+This perspective is well established in GSP, wherein node features can be modeled as graph signals and used to infer structural properties.
+Examples include smoothness-based learning frameworks that use feature variation to characterize spectral content \cite{shuman2013gsp,belkin2006manifold,zhu2003gaussian}.
+Feature covariance matrices have been used for topology identification under graph stationarity or low-rank assumptions \cite{segarra2017topology,dong2016laplacian,kalofolias2016learn}, for global network property estimation from node signals (e.g., centrality~\cite{roddenberry2021blind,he2022detecting}), and more recently for the design of covariance neural networks (VNNs)--GNNs supported on feature covariance graphs~\cite{VNN_NeurIPS_22,VNN_JSTSP,VNN_SPMAG_2}.
+In lieu of precise network connectivity information, we also leverage feature correlations as proxies of structure, but our novel angle is to guide graph sampling for transferable GNNs.